badgamerbad/Learning/Web Technologies/Docker/psl knowledge center/README.md

     - host an ansible (devices with 0 delay) server
     - test my application
     - Host LDAP server
+- provides flexibility with speed and security, which a VM is not good at
 - orchestrating (automating the resource mangement)
     - <img src="orchestrating-containers.PNG" alt="why containers" width="450px;">